 Field-hunting tip

-Look in oxidized hydrothermal ore deposits country — that is the host setting where changoite typically forms.
+Look in oxidized hydrothermal ore deposits country, the host setting where changoite typically forms.
 If you start seeing gypsum, jarosite, anglesite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.